Whitecraigs railway station

 Whitecraigs railway station is a railway station serving the Whitecraigs and Davieland areas of the towns of Giffnock and Newton Mearns, East Renfrewshire, Greater Glasgow, Scotland.
 The station is managed by ScotRail and lies on the Neilston branch of the Cathcart Circle 6+3/4 mi southwest of Glasgow Central.

 The line here forms the boundary which separates Newton Mearns and Giffnock across Ayr Road.

 History

 The station was originally opened as part of the Lanarkshire and Ayrshire Railway on 1 May 1903.
-In some timetables the station was known as Whitecraigs for Rouken Glen.
+On some timetables the station was known as Whitecraigs for Rouken Glen.
 The station building is listed Category C and is notable for its Arts and Crafts decorative detailing.

 Facilities

 The station has a ticket office, which is staffed part-time (06.55 - 13.55, Mondays to Saturdays only).
 A ticket machine is also provided and there is a waiting room in the main building.
 Digital departure screens and a P.A system provide train running information.
 Step-free access to both platforms is via ramps from the street and station car park, though the footbridge between the platforms has steps.